Custom Packaging

 Beyond basic material choice, these features separate professional spice packaging from amateur hour.

 Resealable zippers are now consumer expectations.
 Some brands resist for cost reasons ($0.03-0.08 per unit), but consider this: if your customer opens the bag to use two tablespoons of saffron and the rest goes stale because the bag doesn't seal properly, you've lost that customer forever—plus earned a scathing review.
 Zippers are non-negotiable for any bag over 3 ounces.
-I've switched clients away from heat-seal-only closures.
-Returns didn't increase.
+I'm a fan of OEKO-TEX Standard 100-certified zipper tapes installed on Ishida servo-driven zipper insertion machines.
+Switching clients away from heat-seal-only closures didn't increase returns.
 Customer feedback about convenience turned positive.

 Heat-sealable closures provide tamper evidence and freshness protection.
 Even with a zipper, a heat-sealable top layer that customers break when first opening the bag delivers psychological reassurance that nobody tampered with the product.
 For wholesale to retailers, chain buyers often require this.
 Safeway, Whole Foods, and similar retailers mandate tamper-evident closures for food products.
-Budget $0.02-0.05 per unit for this feature.
+Budget $0.02-0.05 per unit for this feature, which the Guangzhou and Dhaka plants achieve with servo-controlled impulse sealers.

 Tear notches seem trivial until you try opening a bag without one.
 Nobody wants scissors over their cutting board, wrestling with stubborn packaging while their hands are covered in paprika.
-Proper tear notches ($0.01 per unit) make opening easy and prevent product spillage.
+Proper tear notches ($0.01 per unit) made with rotary die-cutting stations and ultrasonic sealing heads make opening easy and prevent product spillage.
 One cent prevents countless frustrated customer interactions.

 Hang holes versus flat bottoms depend on your retail strategy.
 Hang holes work for pegboard displays—common in gourmet shops, farmers markets, gift retailers.
 Flat bottoms provide better shelf stability for grocery store endcap displays.
 Many suppliers offer both options at the same tooling cost—you specify which you want.
 Flat bottoms for mainstream retail placement.
 Hang holes for specialty and gift store distribution.